Rated! YOUR Premier League club's best and worst player of 2017/18

 In a category all of his own.
 Frank de Boer’s Palace team had more than one deficiency, but it’s not a coincidence that such an anaemic spell coincided with Zaha’s absence.
-Nor, obviously, was it a surprise to see him front and center of their revival.
+Nor, obviously, was it a surprise to see him front and centre of their revival.

 The defining factor is not only that obvious threat that he carries and the goals he scores, but how tightly he’s woven into nearly every aspect of his team’s play.
-Zaha has been the principal goal threat from open play and their most dangerous attacking player, but also Palace’s regular out-ball and a key link between defense and attack.
+Zaha has been the principal goal threat from open play and their most dangerous attacking player, but also Palace’s regular out-ball and a key link between defence and attack.
 Absolutely outstanding.

 Worst: Wayne Hennessey